-The goal of mental health promotion is to provide information to the public in order to enhance awareness and understanding of mental health issues, reduce stigma and promote positive mental health.
-Mental health promotion also includes education and training of human resources in the formal mental health/addiction system.
+The goal of mental health promotion is to enhance awareness and understanding of mental health issues, reduce stigma and promote positive mental health to the public.
+Mental health promotion includes education and training of human resources in the formal mental health/addiction system.

 The concept of mental health literacy is often used in the context of mental health promotion.
 Mental health literacy refers to the knowledge, beliefs and abilities that support the recognition, management or prevention of mental illnesses or substance use disorders.
 A high public level of mental health literacy makes early recognition of and appropriate intervention in mental illnesses and substance use disorders more likely.
 It is also effective in reducing stigma.